pubg/api-documentation-content/rst/getting-started.rst

 - The PUBG API shards data by platform and region, and therefore requires a shard to be specified in the URL for most requests.
 For more information about shards, please see :ref:`regions`

-Note: Use the steam or kakao shard when making requests for PC players' season stats for seasons after and including division.bro.official.2018-01.
+Note: Use the steam or kakao shard when making requests for PC players' season stats for seasons after division.bro.official.2018-09.

 **players** - *the endpoint to query*